RyanSyme/house-of-sock/README.md

     6. The log out button logs the user out and returns them to the landing page.
     ![Log Out](readme_docs/logout_sc.png)

-    7. The Admin has an additional pages where they can add, edit or remove products from the database.
+    7. The Admin has an additional page where they can add, edit or remove products from the database.
     ![Management](readme_docs/management_sc.png)

 ### Features Across All Pages